alagalia/JavaScript/README.md

 # JavaScript
 This is a repository for my tasks in Software University.
-It will be structured in dirs depends on diferent homeworks.
+It will be structured in dirs depends on different homeworks.